 We Pray for Those Who Have Asked for Our Prayers

-Carole Belgrade, Isaac Martinez, Nicholas Hayes, his family, and his grandmother Carmen, Elisabeth Smith (friend of Marian King), Stephan and wife Vered, Kristoff, & Cara Brooks (Marian King's children) their father Kevin Brooks, and his wife Laura, Romy Verdieu (Yvette Verdieu’s daughter), Asher Lipson (friend of the Massie family), Ellen Rose (sister of Nancy Rose), Philip MacPhee (Ed Humphrey’s great-grandson), Mateo Lora (son of Amber Sarpy-Lora & Roberto Lora), Maria Barao, Cheryl Etorinu (friends of Eric Maynard), Delia Machore, Shari Moy, Eliza Petrow & Henry, Warren Huber, Denise Yambra (daughter of Kathy Udall), Hugh T. Owen (brother of Cynthia Owen), Dan and Shannon Beers (Judy Beers' son and daughter-in-law) and Shannon's mother Pam, Christine & Chevoor (Aunt of Hong Chin’s wife Susan), Phil Benson, Leslie Chandler, Eva Arnott, (friends of Carole Belgrade), Mateo Torres, our bishop, Tom Shaw; Erinn Phelan, Simon Shapiro (husband of Mardi Moran), Tom, Mary Lou, and Daniel Lowe (family of Lee Ann Lowe), Anne Holmes (daughter-in-law of Ken & Mary Holmes and wife of David), Arne Nystrom, Sarah and Andrew Taylor Peck, Jessica Sollee, Peggy, Margaret, Bill Reeves and his wife Jane (parents of Hannah Reeves), Emilienne Jules, Ken Holmes, Cynthia Owen, Kurt McGee (David McGee’s father), Olga Best (Aunt of Elaine Agard), Paige Mercer (friend of Esther Won), Dennis Moore (Michael Walters Young’s friend), Kathy Udall, Roger Shumway, Vida Carrington, Susan Robinson, Joan Hawkesworth, Lynne Campbell, Sue Ritze (friend of Sarah Read), John Carlton & family, Lanell Smith (friend of Joan Jordan), Trevor DeCourcy-Dawe and Grace Dawe (Mabel Moore Pollard's nephew and sister), Pamela Bergquist; Maya DeBorst, Emily Sunderland, Frances Williams (Bob Estes’ mom), Susanne Carrington, Pat Haynes, Bob Massie, Ebert Agard, Marie, Constance, & Lydge Lahens, Florence Stanley, Barbara Butler, Lisa McDonnell, Helen Stott.
+Mary Holmes, Leianne Holmes (granddaughter of Mary Holmes), Ebert Agard, Carole Belgrade, Isaac Martinez, Nicholas Hayes, his family, and his grandmother Carmen, Elisabeth Smith (friend of Marian King), Romy Verdieu (Yvette Verdieu’s daughter), Asher Lipson (friend of the Massie family), Ellen Rose (sister of Nancy Rose), Philip MacPhee (Ed Humphrey’s great-grandson), Mateo Lora (son of Amber Sarpy-Lora & Roberto Lora), Maria Barao, Cheryl Etorinu (friends of Eric Maynard), Delia Machore, Shari Moy, Eliza Petrow & Henry, Warren Huber, Denise Yambra (daughter of Kathy Udall), Hugh T. Owen (brother of Cynthia Owen), Dan and Shannon Beers (Judy Beers' son and daughter-in-law) and Shannon's mother Pam, Christine Chevoor (Aunt of Hong Chin’s wife Susan), Phil Benson, Leslie Chandler, Eva Arnott, (friends of Carole Belgrade), Mateo Torres, our bishop, Tom Shaw; Erinn Phelan, Simon Shapiro (husband of Mardi Moran), Anne Holmes (daughter-in-law of Ken & Mary Holmes and wife of David), Arne Nystrom, Sarah and Andrew Taylor Peck, Jessica Sollee, Peggy, Margaret, Bill Reeves and his wife Jane (parents of Hannah Reeves), Emilienne Jules, Ken Holmes, Cynthia Owen, Kurt McGee (David McGee’s father), Olga Best (Aunt of Elaine Agard), Paige Mercer (friend of Esther Won), Dennis Moore (Michael Walters Young’s friend), Kathy Udall, Roger Shumway, Vida Carrington, Susan Robinson, Joan Hawkesworth, Lynne Campbell, Sue Ritze (friend of Sarah Read), John Carlton & family, Lanell Smith (friend of Joan Jordan), Trevor DeCourcy-Dawe and Grace Dawe (Mabel Moore Pollard's nephew and sister), Pamela Bergquist; Maya DeBorst, Emily Sunderland, Frances Williams (Bob Estes’ mom), Susanne Carrington, Pat Haynes, Bob Massie, Marie, Constance, & Lydge Lahens, Florence Stanley, Barbara Butler, Lisa McDonnell, Helen Stott.
 We pray for the Afghanis who have been injured in the past week but whose names have not been recorded, and all soldiers, sailors, airmen, marines, and veterans who are recovering from physical and mental harm sustained in the wars.

 We Pray for Those Who Have Died

-We pray for Kevin Brooks (former husband of Marian King), for all those killed in conflicts in the Middle East, and for US servicemen who have been killed in Afghanistan.
+We pray for Jim Carson and all those killed in conflicts in the Middle East, and for US servicemen who have been killed in Afghanistan.